-D. Workforce Development, Education and Training Activities Analysis

-Describe the workforce development services and activities, including education and training in the LWDA, to address the education and skill needs of the workforce.
+D. Workforce Development, Education and Training Activities Analysis Describe the workforce development services and activities, including education and training in the LWDA, to address the education and skill needs of the workforce.
 Include education and training activities of the core programs and mandatory and optional One-Stop Delivery System partners.

-Office of Job Training Programs, serving as staff to the Local Workforce Development Board (WDB), with Chief Elected Official (CEO) and WDB approval, provides continuous improvement, technical assistance, management information system, fiscal management, substate monitoring (Attachment #9 - Sub-State Monitoring Plan), and overall maintenance of the Jefferson/Franklin Consortium one-stop delivery system.
-OJTP shall serve as the CEOs' and WDB's liaison with One-Stop partners/memorandums of understanding (Attachment #3) to assure a quality one-stop delivery system in Jefferson and Franklin Counties.
+Office of Job Training Programs, serving as staff to the Local Workforce Development Board (WDB), with Chief Elected Official (CEO) and WDB approval, provides continuous improvement, technical assistance, management information system, fiscal management, substate monitoring and overall maintenance of the Jefferson/Franklin Consortium one-stop delivery system.
+OJTP shall serve as the CEOs' and WDB's liaison with One-Stop partners/memorandums of understanding to assure quality workforce development services in Jefferson and Franklin Counties.